Jayjayd123/SupercolliderSP2024_JacobDurbin/Midterm Presentation for SuperCollider - Jacob Durbin.md

 Ryan has performed at many Algorave events and is developing a coding environment called FoxDot.

 I learned all of this info through his github page as well as various youtube videos.
 At the time of writting this documentation file, I've left a comment on a few vids and I'm awaiting a reply.
-If I hear anything, I'll update this file!
+If I hear anything, I'll update this file! *update, he did not reply :(*

 I really enjoyed this piece and it was fairly easy to analyze because it had so many cool things to offer!
 One particular thing about the piece I really enjoyed was the panning.
 The use of panning between all the many instruments was very tactile to the ears and pleasent to listen to!